Divinemonk/typewriter_effect_python/README.md

 # Typewriter / Typing Effect - in Python

-### Let's create a program in python to print sectences like someone is actually typing !!
+### Let's create a program in python to print sentences like someone is actually typing !!

 <br>